ashiqurSami/Product-Inventory/README.md

 # Product-Inventory
-It is basically a simple CRUD operation APIs.
+It is basically a simple CRUD operation APIs using express and mongodb.